-You are likely aware that your contract with Residence Services is for the entire academic year.
+You are likely aware that your contract with University Housing is for the entire academic year.
 Reasons for checking out include:

-- Withdrawal from Kent State University.
-Please note, in order to check out, your hall director will need to see a schedule with zero scheduled hours at Kent State University for the spring semester.
+Withdrawal from Kent State University.
+Please note, in order to check out, your hall director/area coordinator will need to see a schedule with zero scheduled hours at Kent State University for the spring semester.

-- Transfer to another university.
-Please note, in order to check out, your hall director will need to see a schedule with zero scheduled hours at Kent State University for the spring semester.
+Transfer to another university.
+Please note, in order to check out, your hall director/area coordinator will need to see a schedule with zero scheduled hours at Kent State University for the spring semester.

 You have been granted a contract release.
 Please note, if you have not yet submitted a contract release petition, you may learn more here.
-Your hall director will need to see an approved contract release in order for you to be able to check out.
+Your hall director/area coordinator will need to see an approved contract release in order for you to be able to check out.

 You plan to study abroad in the spring.
-Please note, you will need to complete a Petition for Contract Release, and show your hall director an approved contract release in order to be able to check out.
+Please note, you will need to complete a Petition for Contract Release, and show your hall director/area coordinator an approved contract release in order to be able to check out.

 You must officially check out of your room.
 To do so, you will need to schedule an appointment with an RA.
-If your RA is not available, please contact your Residence Hall Director or Area Desk for information on how to contact an RA who can assist you.
+If your RA is not available, please contact your Residence Hall Director/Area Coordinator or Area Desk for information on how to contact an RA who can assist you.

 AVOID EXTRA CHARGES

 We want to complete the final room inspection/Room Condition Report (RCR) in your presence to avoid any misunderstanding about damages and charges.
-Failure to checkout with a Residence Services staff member will result in an improper check-out charge of $25.00 being assessed to your Bursar account.
-Following the closing of the halls, an Official Damage Inspection of all rooms will be assessed by the Residence Hall Director.
+Failure to checkout with a University Housing staff member will result in an improper check-out charge of $25.00 being assessed to your Bursar account.
+Following the closing of the halls, an Official Damage Inspection of all rooms will be assessed by the Residence Hall Director/Area Coordinator.
 Any damage previously undetected by the RA, found during the Official Damage Inspection, will be charged to ALL room occupants residing in the room at the time of closing.

 Before you contact your RA to check out, please remove all personal items and clean your room.
 This includes:

-- Empty trash cans/recycle bins and dispose of all trash in appropriate containers (recycle.
+Empty trash cans/recycle bins and dispose of all trash in appropriate containers.

 BED LOFTS, RENTAL MICRO-FRIDGES

-- If you are not returning for the spring semester, all personally built lofts must be disassembled by 8:00 PM the Friday before finals week, so as not to cause a disruption during 24 hour quiet hours of finals week.
-If you have a rental loft from Bedloft.com, these units will be picked up during the first week of break.
+If you are not returning for the spring semester, all personally built lofts must be disassembled by 8:00 PM the Friday before finals week, so as not to cause a disruption during 24 hour quiet hours of finals week.

 DISPOSE OF TRASH AND UNWANTED BELONGINGS